Potage St. Germain - Fresh Pea Soup

 This is a good version of a Potage St. Germain (Fresh Pea Soup) recipe.
-As you can see, it is made from chicken stock only… the flavor of the soup is almost totally dependent on the quality of the peas.
+As you can see by the ingredients, it is made from chicken stock only… the flavor of the soup is almost totally dependent on the quality of the peas.

 Using shelled fresh peas would be best… however, frozen peas make a good soup too.
 Make sure you thaw them first… if you cook them frozen… the soup will not be as flavorful.
 If you are using fresh peas, you will need about 5 or 6 pounds (before shelling).